-1207.1.5 Large-scale fire test.
+[W]1207.1.5 Large-scale fire test.
 Where required elsewhere in Section 1207, large-scale fire testing shall be conducted on a representative ESS in accordance with UL 9540A.
-The testing shall be conducted or witnessed and reported by an approved testing laboratory and show that a fire involving one ESS will not propagate to an adjacent ESS, and where installed within buildings, enclosed areas and walk-in units will be contained within the room, enclosed area or walk-in unit for the duration of the test.
-The test report shall be provided to the fire code official for review and approval in accordance with Section 104.7.2.
+The testing shall be conducted or witnessed and reported by an approved testing laboratory and show that a fire involving one ESS will not propagate to an adjacent ESS, and where installed within buildings, enclosed areas and walk-in units will be contained within the room, enclosed area or walk-in unit for ((\)) the duration ((equal to the fire resistance rating of the room separation specified in Section 1207.7.4)) of the test report shall be provided to the fire code official for review and approval in accordance with Section 104.8.2.